**These posts often contain affiliate links. Please see our disclosure policy for details.**

 How to Make a Rope Wreath

-Step 2.
-Using the same weaving technique we used in the jute wreath tutorial, thread the rope through the wire rungs of the wreath form in an alternating pattern – over, under, over, under, and come back through the other way, under, over, under over.
+Step 1.
+Using the same weaving technique we used in our jute wreath tutorial, thread the rope through the wire rungs of the wreath form in an alternating pattern - over, under, over, under, and come back through the other way: under, over, under over.

 Continue this alternating over/under weaving pattern with each pass of the rope through the wire frame.

-You want the rope to be snug because the weave pattern will show more as the back and forth passes of rope nestle together.
+You want the rope to be snug because the weave pattern shows up more, and you'll see less of the wire wreath too.

 Hot glue the end of the rope to the back of the wreath, and you are done!

-Hang it on a nail or add a small loop of twine or string to the back with hot glue so you can hang it up.
+Hang the wreath up on a nail or hot glue a small loop of string to the back so you can hang it up.

 The texture of the rope combined with the texture created by weaving the rope under and over the wires of the wreath form create a beautifully textured wreath that looks much more intricate and complicated than it really is!